 Will you get them right first time?

 Maybe.
 If not, keep trying.
-New skills take time and practice.
+All new skills take time and practice.
 If you practice them at times when your pain isn’t a problem, they’ll be second nature by the time you need to use them.

 Will they cure the pain?

 No. None of us can put the sun away.
-But we can all wear sunhats, sun protection dark glasses etc to reduce it’s effects.
+But we can all wear sunhats, sun protection dark glasses etc to reduce its effects.
 It’s the same with pain.
 Practice these pain management exercises and you’ll find you cope better with the pain.

 I come back to this one again and again.
-I lose count of how many times I do it during even one day.
 It’s simple and unobtrusive, so I can do it wherever, whenever.
 Thumbs and fingers do the job just as well.
-I was talking to someone today, when electric shocks of pain snaked along my jaw in sudden, eye-watering, stabs.
-Inside my jeans pockets, my thumbs sprang into immediate action, tapping left then right, in a slow rythmic beat against my hips.
-And because the brain is distracted by the movement, it switches its focus from the pain to the thumbs, and keeps it busy until the pain fades or passes.
+I was talking to someone today, when electric shocks of pain snaked along my jaw in eye-watering stabs.
+In my pockets, I tapped my thumbs, left then right, in a rythmic beat against my hips.
+The brain is distracted by movement, it switches its focus from pain to the thumbs, and keeps it busy until the pain fades or passes.

-Another one that is unobtrusive and easy to do wherever you are.
+This is another easy and unobtrusive pain management exercise you can do wherever you are.
 If it’s not possible to sit down, don’t worry.
 I’ve often used this tool when I’m standing waiting in a queue in the supermarket.
 You don’t even need to move your eyes too far either side, so if you’re self-conscious trying this in public, nobody looking will notice.
 Pretend you are reading a book!

 I use a range of breathing exercises for pain management, including energising ones for those days when fatigue is the worst problem, and I just need to make my brain wake up out of sluggish mode, focusing ones that help me either reduce or cope with extreme pain, and relaxiation ones that make me conk out into sound sleep at night.
-This one above is my favourite for pain.

 As my granddaughter learned with her sunhat, not every idea will work every time.
 But don’t be a tried-it-once-give-up kind of person.
 Learn all the tools, and practice them often.
 Figure out which ones work best when.
 Make them work for you.